beans816/append.png/README.md

 ## Welcome
 OP made bad code

-it really corrupts files by appending .png it does not recover anything
+it really corrupts files by appending .png

+it does not recover anything like you think it would have